Skip to content

 Final Thoughts

-Faking an orgasm doesn’t always mean a relationship is broken.
+Faking an peak moment doesn’t always mean a relationship is broken.
 Science shows it’s often about protection, peace, or pressure rather than betrayal.
 Still, honesty matters.
 A healthy connection grows stronger when partners feel safe enough to share the truth without fear.

 At the end of the day, intimacy should be about connection, not performance.
-And the more open the conversation, the less anyone feels the need to pretend.
+And the more open the conversation about those things women wish men did, the less anyone feels the need to pretend.

 Comments